-Α To insure a good draft, it is recommended to have a length of 18 inches from the top of the unit to the first offset.
-However, starting using a 30° or 45° elbow is also approved. В Mandatory measure of 15 ft. from the bottom of the fireplace to the top of the outside chimney.
+To insure a good draft, it is

+reco mmende ed to o have a length of 18

+Α inches from the top of the unit to the first offset.
+However, starting using a 30° or 45° elbow is also approved.

+first offset.
+How ever, s tarting ι using g a

+30° or 45° elk ow is also a approved

+Mandatory measure of 15 ft. from thebottom of the fireplace to the top of the outside chimney.